 Practice, practice, practice!

-The single thing you can do to significantly improve your success rate is to rehearse the answers to the questions you know you’ll be asked:
+The single most important thing you can do in your interview preparation, to significantly improve your success rate, is to rehearse the answers to the questions you know you’ll be asked:

 Find a trusted friend to practice your answers with and ask them for feedback – it will make a huge difference, good luck!